Goranboy District: Geography

+Border districts

+The district borders with Goygol, Samukh, Yevlakh, Tartar, Aghdara and Kalbajar districts.

+The northern borders of the district connect to the Mingachevir reservoir.

 Etymology

 The region name is taken from the city of Goranboy which is the administrative centre of the district.
 This toponym is derived from the word Gerani (the river flowing through the city) and Boyahmedli (former name of the city).
-Over time, the particle “Ahmedli” was removed from the city's name.
+Over time, the particle "Ahmedli" was removed from the city's name.

 History

 Goranboy District was established as an administrative district by decree of the Central Executive Committee of the Azerbaijan SSR on 8 August 1930.
 In the same year, the Armenian-majority Shahumyan District in what is now southern Goranboy was established by Decision 477 of the executive committee.
 In 1938, the district and its capital were renamed Gasim Ismailov (Qasım İsmayılov, in Russian Kasum-Ismailovski raion) after the Azerbaijani communist of the same name.
 The district and city were renamed Goranboy in 1991.

 In 1991, during the early phases of the Karabakh conflict, together the Soviet leadership in Azerbaijan and Moscow decided to initiate a campaign of resettlement and disarmament under Operation Ring, where the Armenian residents of the region were deported to Soviet Armenia.
 Operation Ring was also named Operation Chaykend, the name of the prominent Armenian village of Getashen that fell in the eastern district of Khanlar (now Goygol).

 Shahumyan District was merged with the Goranboy District in 1992 and has been repopulated by ethnic Azerbaijanis, most of whom are internally displaced persons who were deported from Nagorno-Karabakh and surrounding districts.
 The former district and is still claimed by the self-proclaimed Republic of Artsakh as part of its Shahumyan Province.